'Games made by soulless machines': Tech sparks debate over AI stories in video games

 "I feel like we have to turn to a spiritual element here.
 I want to play games by human beings, not games made by soulless machines."

 It's an ethical question writers are confronting now.
-But players will face it soon, and they'll have to decide whether games written by artificial intelligence are the game they want to play.
+But players will face it soon, and they'll have to decide whether games written by artificial intelligence are the games they want to play.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.